g-kienzle/mkate-analysis/README.md

 # mkate-analysis

-This is a PyTorch-based regression model of the protein analysis dataset created by Ranganathan et al. It predicts the expression of a protein in the landscape given its comparison to two "endpoints" of the landscape.
+This is a set of PyTorch-based regression models for the protein analysis dataset created by Ranganathan et al. They predict the expression of a protein in the landscape given its depth from two "endpoints" of the landscape.

-Run mkate_create to generate, train, and graph a model based on depth from endpoints, run mkate_load to graph a pretrained model.
+There are two model types with two different uncertainty/loss evaluations.
+The first and more simple uses Mean Squared Error (MSE) loss, which is a standard in simple neural networks.
+The other uses Bayesian uncertainty calculation, treating each value as a random normal variable rather than a single number, allowing for a more holistic model and giving a broader picture in regards to how accurate the model is believed to be.
+The Bayesian model is based off of the "Bayes by Backprop" notebook by Nitarshan Rajkumar found at https://github.com/nitarshan/bayes-by-backprop/blob/master/Weight%20Uncertainty%20in%20Neural%20Networks.ipynb.